- bachelor's Programs, American Public University, http://www.apu.apus.edu/academic/programs/bachelors

 - In-State Tuition: $4,895

-Columbia Southern University offers online certificates and degrees for both undergraduate and graduate students.
+Columbia Southern University offers online certification and degree programs for both undergraduate and graduate students.
 Its bachelor's degree in Psychology provides a broad theoretical overview of psychological theories and principles.
 Columbia Southern University estimates students will complete the online degree program in five years.

 #8 - American Public University

 - Graduation Rate: 42%

 The bachelor's degree in Psychology at American Public University is offered entirely online.
 Classes start monthly which means students can at begin their studies at any time during the year.
 After graduation, students may go on to earn a master's degree in psychology, also offered by the university, or enter the workforce.

 Columbia College offers online degree programs in ten areas including psychology and sociology.
 Its bachelor's degree in Psychology offers an applied program for those planning to seek work immediately after graduation, while an academic program is available for those who will be moving on to graduate studies.
 Specializations in clinical, school and counseling practice are available as well as in the experimental areas of neuroscience, developmental, social and cognitive studies.